Dyslexia tests for primary and secondary school students and adults.

 • if the print moves or blurs when reading, you may need a specialist optometrist appointment - advice can be given.

-• The tests and puzzles take around (1.5 to 2 hours for a child) and 2.5 to 3 hours for a secondary school student or adult but they can be done in one sitting as they are mostly puzzles.
+• The tests and puzzles take around (2 hours for a child) and 2.5 to 3 hours for a student or adult.

 Don't worry as: